chienkira/codmon-image-downloader/README.md

 # Codmon Image Downloader

-Want to download high quality image on Codmon - ドコモン?
+Want to download high quality images on Codmon - コドモン?
 Use this extension!

 Features:
 - Automatically adds download buttons to all images from image.codmon.com